json-schema-org/json-schema-spec/PROCESS.md

 don't see it used enough in the wild.

 **Promotion to STAGE-2 Checklist:**
-[] There is general consensus that the feature has been proven to be a good addition to JSON Schema and is unlikely to change.
+[] There is general consensus among the active specification contributors that the feature has been proven to be a good addition to JSON Schema and is unlikely to change.
-[] We see the feature being used successfully in the wild and not generating a lot of community support issues that could indicate a problem.
+[] The active specification contributors see the feature being used successfully in the wild and not generating a lot of community support issues that could indicate a problem.

 ### STAGE-2
 `STAGE-2` features are in the last stages of becoming stable.
 Changes are